hermanolsson/SBFoundation/README.markdown

 ## Instructions
 SBFoundation use the "Real" [iOS Universal Framework](https://github.com/kstenerud/iOS-Universal-Framework).
 This is because it should be very easy to both develop and ship as a binary.
 For building the FW you then need to patch your Xcode installation, however, I will try to release a compiled ready-to-rock version for every major version.

+Make sure your target already links with:
+* CoreText.framework

 ### Workspace
 1. [Modify your Xcode installation](https://github.com/kstenerud/iOS-Universal-Framework)
 2. clone / add submodule `https://blommegard@github.com/blommegard/SBFoundation.git`